Swordtail Fish Cost to Own: Yearly & Lifetime Budget (2026)

 Recurring Annual Expenses for Swordtail Fish

 After the initial setup, annual Swordtail Fish care costs stabilize into predictable categories.
 Food for a 20 gallons fish runs $300-$800 annually depending on diet quality.
 Routine aquatic veterinarian visits with standard wellness screenings cost $200-$500 per year.
-Aquarium maintenance and replacement supplies average $100-$300 annually.
-Grooming needs for Swordtail Fish, given their moderate shedding/maintenance profile, run $0-$600 per year depending on professional grooming frequency.
+Aquarium maintenance and replacement supplies average $100-$300 annually. maintenance needs for Swordtail Fish, given their moderate shedding/maintenance profile, run $0-$600 per year depending on professional grooming frequency.
 Insurance premiums add $360-$840 annually.
 Toys, treats, and enrichment items for a Swordtail Fish with moderate activity needs average $100-$300 per year.
 Total recurring annual cost for Swordtail Fish: $1,100-$3,300.

 Best for Reducing Recurring Costs